 The UK Government will have to decide whether to implement changes in two Directives regarding consumer’s rights when buying goods and digital content, these would not weaken the Consumer Rights Act 2015.
 In addition, the so-called Omnibus Directive would require changes to UK fair trading law that would raise the level of consumer protection for UK consumers when buying through intermediaries, using platforms that use AI to personalise prices and recommends financial penalties based upon turnover of the business.

-The lack of clarity for post-Brexit consumer markets is a major threat that we cannot yet quantify.
-The ongoing uncertainty brings costs for everyone, including consumers, businesses and regulators.
+consumer markets is a major threat that we cannot yet quantify.
+The ongoing uncertainty brings potentially significant costs for everyone, including consumers, businesses and regulators.

 Also, we are very concerned that key consumer regulations and networks with the EU in areas such as enforcement or data sharing cannot be unilaterally recreated by the UK.

-While the threats from Brexit have been well debated, it may in time offer opportunities to improve areas of consumer law without any impact on cross-border trading.
+While the threats from EU Exit have been well debated, it may in time offer opportunities to improve areas of consumer law without any impact on cross-border trading.

 IN FOCUS: Dealing with EU scams

 The challenge of dealing with rogue trading is significantly exacerbated when the threat comes from outside our borders.
-We need to ensure that our partners will continue to enforce rogue trading practices and scams that originate from within the EU.
+Especially with the surge in online transactions that the coronavirus pandemic has brought, we need to ensure rogue trading practices and scams that originate from within the EU continue to be tackled.